-One of the things we love about this vinyl cutting machine is that it is so simple to use — but it does take some getting used to, particularly if you’re a beginner to craft cutting.
+One of the things we love about these vinyl cutting machines is that they’re so simple to use — but they do take some getting used to, particularly if you’re a beginner to craft cutting.

-So with that in mind, we’ve compiled this huge beginner’s guide on how to use the Cricut Explore Air 2.
+So with that in mind, we’ve compiled this huge beginner’s guide on how to use the Cricut Explore Air 2 and Cricut Maker.

 We’ll get right down to basics, breaking each step down into the bare necessities so you can find what you’re looking for as easy as possible.